Amy Adams: Early life

-Adams was born on August 20, 1974, in Aviano, Italy, to American parents Kathryn and Richard Adams, while her father was serving in the U.S. Army.
-She has four brothers and two sisters and is the middle of the seven children.
-After moving from one army base to another, she and her family settled in Castle Rock, Colorado when she was eight.
-After leaving the army, her father sang professionally in nightclubs and restaurants.
-Adams has described going to her father's shows and drinking Shirley Temples at the bar as among her fondest childhood memories.
-The family was poor; they camped and hiked together, and performed amateur skits written by her father or sometimes by her mother.
-Adams was enthusiastic about the plays and always played the lead.
+Amy Lou Adams was born on August 20, 1974, in Aviano, Friuli, Italy, to American parents Kathryn and Richard Adams, while her father served in the United States Army at the local air base.
+She is the middle child of seven, with four brothers and two sisters.
+After moving from one army base to another, the family settled in Castle Rock, Colorado when she was eight.
+After leaving the Army, her father sang professionally in nightclubs and restaurants.

+Adams says that going to her father's shows and drinking Shirley Temples at a bar are among her fondest childhood memories.
+The family was poor; they camped, hiked together, and performed amateur skits written by her father or sometimes by her mother.
+She was enthusiastic about being in the plays and always played the lead.

-Adams was raised as a Mormon until her parents divorced in 1985 and left the church.
-She did not have strong religious beliefs, but has said that she valued her upbringing for teaching her love and compassion.
+Adams grew up Mormon until her parents divorced in 1985 and left the church.
+She did not have strong religious beliefs, but said that she values her upbringing for teaching her love and compassion.
 After the breakup, her father moved to Arizona and remarried, while the children remained with their mother.
 Her mother became a semi-professional bodybuilder who took the children with her to the gym when she trained.
 Adams has compared her uninhibited early years with her siblings to Lord of the Flies.
-Describing herself as a "scrappy, tough kid", she has said she fought frequently with other children.
+She said that she was a "scrappy, tough kid" and fought frequently with other children.

-Adams attended Douglas County High School in Colorado.
+Adams attended Douglas County High School in Castle Rock.
 She was not academically inclined, but was interested in the creative arts and sang in the school choir.
 She competed in track and gymnastics, harbored ambitions of becoming a ballerina, and trained as an apprentice at the local David Taylor Dance Company.
-She disliked high school and kept mostly to herself.
-After graduation, she and her mother moved to Atlanta.
-She did not go to college, to her parents' disappointment, and she later regretted not pursuing higher education.
-At age 18, she realized she was not gifted enough to be a professional ballerina, and found musical theater more to her taste.
+She disliked high school keeping mostly to herself.
+After graduation she and her mother moved to Atlanta.
+She did not go to college, to her parents' disappointment and she later regretted not pursuing higher education.
+At 18, she realized she was not gifted enough to be a professional ballerina, and found musical theater to be more to her taste.
 One of her first stage roles was in a community theater production of Annie, which she did as a volunteer.
-To support herself, she worked as a greeter at a Gap store.
-She also worked as a waitress at Hooters, but left the job when she saved enough money to buy a used car.
+Supporting herself, she worked as a greeter at a GAP store and as a waitress at Hooters, but left the job when she saved enough money to buy a used car.